pybites/challenges/16/clamytoe/README.md

     `python app.py`

-Now simply open up a browser to http://localhost:5000 and enter a GitHub username into the input box and click on the Submit button.
+Now simply open up a browser to http://localhost:5000 and enter a GitHub username into the input box and click on the Search button.